To our neighbors, friends, and visitors:

 At the same time, our employees have volunteered more than 1,000 hours this year with local nonprofits to give back to those most in need of support.

 The #WestfieldCares program has expanded beyond COVID-19 relief efforts with the launch of a new public service campaign in April 2021 that stands in solidarity with the AAPI community to #StopAsianHate and drive meaningful support towards racial equality.

 We encourage you to visit and support some of the organizations below to learn more:

-By fostering a sense of purpose, we can all come together to create positive change in our local communities.
 For charitable organizations interested in partnering on #WestfieldCares, please reach out to firstname.lastname@example.org#WestfieldCares in the news ABC 7 New York: "Coronavirus News: Island Harvest Food Bank feeding thousands of LI families friday"

 Chain Store Age: “Westfield puts its malls to work for their communities”

 Desert Sun: “Westfield Palm Desert hosting donation drive for families in need”